cajsadavegardh/easy-450k/README.md

 	- NumericC_Column_Name

 The program will load the file Configs/phenotype_file.txt.
-Phenotype file should be a tab separated text file, with phenotypes and other variables of interest as columns, and samples as raws.
+Phenotype file should be a tab separated text file, with phenotypes and other variables of interest as columns, and samples as rows.
 Sample\_names\_column should correspond to a subset of sample names of the original GenomeStudio file.
 It is used to match phenotypes to samples, so it is important for it to be correct.